openflighthpc/retype-documentation/Retype_Documentation/flight_solo/aws/setup_with_marketplace_login.md

 ![](/images/aws_subnet_settings.png)

 10. A security group is needed to associate with all nodes on the cluster.
-It is recommended to create a security group with rules limiting traffic through:
+It is recommended to use a security group with rules limiting traffic through:
     - HTTP
     - HTTPS
     - SSH